Azure-Samples/iotedge_config_cli/src/docs/root_readme.md

 # Prerequisites
 Each device must have IoT Edge (must be v1.2 or later) installed.
 Pick the [supported OS](https://docs.microsoft.com/en-us/azure/iot-edge/support?view=iotedge-2020-11) and follow the [tutorial](https://docs.microsoft.com/en-us/azure/iot-edge/support?view=iotedge-2020-11) to install Azure IoT Edge.

-Alternatively, if the OS is Tier1 supported OS and using DPS SAS Key provisioning, run [this installation script](https://github.com/Azure/iot-edge-config) can reduce the steps to install and provision.

 # Steps

 1. After install and configure IoT Edge to Azure IoT Hub or Azure IoT Central, copy the zip file for each device created, named [[device-id]].zip.